Steampunk Digest - Jan. 4, 2019

 It’s available for $21.81USD, or as part of Audible’s membership program.
 See the website for more info.

-Meanwhile, BBC viewers are awaiting the premiere of a three-part TV adaptation.
+Meanwhile, BBC viewers are awaiting the premiere of a three-part TV adaptation of the H.G.
+Wells novel.
 Unlike the 2005 Steven Spielberg film, which was set in the present-day U.S., this one takes place in Edwardian-era England.
 Rafe Spall (Jurassic World: Fallen Kingdom) and Eleanor Tomlinson (Poldark) will play the lead roles.
 The broadcaster has not yet announced the air dates.

 Apple is offering six free audiobooks of classic tales narrated by celebrities.
 The titles include The Time Machine by H.G.
 Wells, read by Kelsey Grammar (link); Frankenstein by Mary Shelley, read by Aaron Mahnke (link); Pride and Prejudice by Jane Austen, read by Kate Beckinsale (link); and The Wonderful Wizard of Oz by L. Frank Baum, read by Tituss Burgess (link).
 You can get them through the iTunes store.